Margaret Rioch: Education

 Margaret Rioch was born in 1907 in the city of Paterson, NJ.
 She graduated in the late 1920s, and obtained an undergraduate degree from Wellesley College, located in Wellesley Massachusetts.
-Following this, Rioch pursued a post graduate degree, and graduated with a doctorate in Philosophy from Bryn Mawr College in 1933.
+Following this, Rioch pursued a post graduate degree, and graduated with a Ph.D. in Germanic philology from Bryn Mawr College in 1933.
+She subsequently received an M.A. in psychology from St. Louis University.

 Career

 After receiving her doctorate, Rioch began her career as an assistant professor at Wellesley College.
-During this period of time she met her husband, David Rioch M.D.
-She later became an employee at American University.
-While there, she focused on the practice of zen, eventually becoming trained in the art, and incorporating it into her methods of treatment.
-She collaborated with two influential artists, Suzuki and Buber, and there combined work most likely influenced her future interests in group dynamics.
+During this period of time she met her husband, David Rioch M.D. and moved with him to St. Louis where he became Chair and Professor of Psychiatry at Washington University.
+Because of nepotism rules, she was unable to get a promised faculty position there and decided to make a career change to psychology.
+She received her psychology degree and worked as a child psychologist.
+David Rioch moved to a new position at the famous Chestnut Lodge Hospital in Rockville, MD and Margaret taught psychology at Catholic University in Washington, DC.
+She subsequently became the first psychologist to practice at the Chestnut Lodge.

-In 1943 she began her most impactful leg of her career as a chairman and Professor of Neuropsychiatry at Washington University.
-During this period of time is when she began working at the National Institute of Mental Health (1960).
-Her studies focus on the training of future psychotherapy employees.
+Margaret Rioch then began working at the National Institute of Mental Health (1960).
+Her studies focus on the training of housewives to become future psychotherapists.
 As one of the few women in her discipline, Margaret became a pioneer for opening opportunities to more middle aged women.
 She believed that women, in particular mothers who have had experience raising children, had a greater capacity for nurturing and helping in the field of psychotherapy.
-Her training focused on creating jobs specifically for females in the psychology field, but later became the framework for all national psychotherapy training.
-This training focused on new methods of treating patients.
+Her training focused on creating jobs specifically for females in the psychotherapy field.
 In order to prove the validity of her training, she performed an experiment using eight 40-year-old women.
 The results concluded her training did in fact have the ability to certify carefully selected, mature adults as psychotherapists.